Gilliat History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
+Gilliat is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.
-CITATION[CLOSE]

 Early Origins of the Gilliat family